 Chancery is a specialist group of Brisbane barristers.
 Each of its members specialises in succession, equity and trusts, and private client law.
-Led by respected silks, Douglas Murphy QC and Darlene Skennar QC, the group boasts senior juniors, Robert Whiteford, Daniel Morgan, Lee Nevison, Jeff Otto and Andrew Fraser and juniors, Ilan Klevansky and Leonid Sheptooha, all of whom are recognised in Doyle’s Guide.
+Led by respected silks, Douglas Murphy KC, Darlene Skennar KC and Jeff Otto KC, the group boasts senior juniors, Robert Whiteford, Lee Nevison, Andrew Fraser and Ilan Klevansky and junior, Leonid Sheptooha, all of whom are recognised in Doyle’s Guide.

 Our barristers joined to form virtual chambers because of their mutual respect for each other’s skill, experience and reputation as specialist advocates, advisers and mediators in succession, equity and trusts, and private client law.

 We have the depth of experience to handle any contentious or advisory matter in succession, equity and trusts, and private client law.
 If your first choice of barrister is unavailable for any reason, or if you are uncertain which of our barristers to brief, you will be referred to a barrister within the group who can be confidently relied on to provide the specialist advocacy and advice your matter requires.

 Chancery is a virtual group of barristers.
 Our members have their chambers in three locations in Brisbane – Santos Place, Inns of Court and 239 George Street.